Privacy policy

 Updating and rectification

-Under Article 16 of the GDPR, individuals have the right to have inaccurate personal data rectified.
+Under Article 16 of the UK GDPR, individuals have the right to have inaccurate personal data rectified without undue delay, or have incomplete personal data completed.
 If personal data about an individual is inaccurate the individual may request a rectification, either verbally or in writing, UKRIO will facilitate this request within one month of receipt.
-All request can be made to the Data Protection Officer.
+All requests can be made to the Data Protection Officer.
 To recognise a verbal request, UKRIO will contact the requester in writing to ensure a log is kept and the data is rectified.

 UKRIO appreciates if subscribers, volunteers and suppliers keep us up to date of any changes in contact details.
-UKRIO will regularly inform contacts via email, SurveyMonkey® (www.surveymonkey.com) or MailChimp® (www.mailchimp.com) of any changes relating to policies and terms.
+UKRIO uses MailChimp ® (https://mailchimp.com/ as our marketing automation platform, SurveyMonkey ® (www.surveymonkey.com) for collecting feedback and insights, and Zoom (https://www.zoom.com/en/) to conduct online webinars, conferences, or consultations.
+UKRIO also uses Maximiser to store personal details for contact purposes.
+UKRIO will regularly inform contacts via email, SurveyMonkey) or Zoom, of any changes relating to policies and terms.
+The Privacy Notices or Statements for each respective provider can be accessed via their individual websites.

 Individual Rights

-UKRIO respects the rights for individuals in relation to their personal information as provided in the GDPR.
-If you want to exercise any of the below rights, please contact the Data Protection Officer (DPO) James Parry, Chief Executive, you can do so using the UKRIO contact form, via email to info@ukrio.org or by writing to:
+UKRIO respects the rights of individuals in relation to their personal information as provided in the UK GDPR.
+If you want to exercise any of the below rights, please contact the Data Protection Officer (DPO) Sarah Grimm, Operations Manager , you can do so using the UKRIO contact form, via email to info@ukrio.org or by writing to:

 UK Research Integrity Office